SeanBeagle/kmer-tools/README.md

 The *canonical k-mer* will be the first alphabetically among the kmer and its reverse compliment, leaving a grand total of **32,768** possible 8-mers.

 #### Kmer Lookup Table
-A kmer lookup table will be sorted alphabetically and each kmer will be assigned an index (0-32767).
+A kmer lookup table will be created using an indexed list of alphabetically sorted kmers.

 #### Storage of kmer presence
 Kmers can be identified as a frequency relative to the total possible 8-mers in the sequence `N / (len(seq)/8)` or by a boolean (present/absent) value.
 To keep the footprint of each sequence object in a kmer matrix low, one byte of data will be used per 8-mer which results in a total of ~32KB per sequence.